Lebanese Arabic Phrases – Everyday Levantine Expressions

 Good day to you! in Lebanese نهارك سعيد! /nhaːrek saʕiːd/

-Good morning to you! in Lebanese صباح الخير إلك! /sˤabaːħ lxeːr ʔɛlek/
+Good morning! in Lebanese صباح الخير إلك! /sˤabaːħ lxeːr ʔɛlek/

 Good evening! in Lebanese مسا الخير! /masaː lxeːr/